Explore the geology in and around Dorset in 3D

 This interactive terrain model uses CesiumJS and is built on WebGL, which all modern browsers (Chrome, Firefox, Edge, Internet Explorer 11, Safari, Opera etc) support.
 However, if it doesn’t work for you, try these steps:

 - Update your web browser to the latest version.
+The Google Chrome browser is known to work well.

 - Try updating your video card drivers to better support 3D.
 Download and install the driver from your manufacturer.
 It will most likely be NVIDIA, AMD/ATI, or Intel.